outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         ```
 Append these flags into `make.conf` file.
 Actually, only `-qt3 -qt4 -qt5` and `thunar` need inserted for the others are already included in `emerge --info | grep ^USE`.
 I want to remove all QT things from system.
     5. Check if `nls` is enabled by `emerge --info | grep ^USE`.
 If not, update `make.conf` file.
+    6. By default, *bindist* is enabled by *stage3*'s *make.conf*.
+If we don't plan to distribute binary packages, disable it globally.
+Add `--bindist` USE to *make.conf*.
+Otherwise, this will eliminate those *bindist* USE conflicts when emerge pkgs, especially between *openssh* and *openssl*.
 24. Localization
     1. # cat /usr/share/i18n/SUPPORTED | grep zh_CN >> /etc/locale.gen
     2. Uncomment `en_US.UTF-8 UTF-8` in /etc/locale.gen.